tstuefe/JEP387/jep.md

 Currently memory is committed up-front, in a coarse-grained fashion, in the lowest allocation layer.
 A chunk lives in committed memory and remains committed for its whole life time, regardless whether it is in use or not.

+### Proposal

-Proposed change: Chunks shall be individually committable (also in parts where it makes sense) and uncommittable.
+Chunks shall be individually committable (also in parts where it makes sense) and uncommittable.
 Chunks in free lists could be uncommitted and would not count toward the working set size of the VM process.

 Chunks in use by a class loader could be committed lazily - only the portion needed for housing metadata.
 That way large chunks can get handed to class loaders but the full price would not have to be payed up front.